SHTOOLS/SHTOOLS/src/fdoc/shmtcouplingmatrix.md

 # SHMTCouplingMatrix

 This routine returns the multitaper coupling matrix for a given set of power spectra of arbitrary localization windows.
-This matrix relates the global power spectrum to the expectation of the localized multitaper spectrum.
+This matrix relates the expectation of the localized multitaper spectrum to the expectation of the power spectrum of the global function.

 # Usage